vivrichards600/friendlytester.github.io/pages/selenium/4_interactions.md

 ### getAttribute()
 This is a fantastic method, even more so in recent years with the additional attributes introduced with HTML5.
-This methods allows you to ask WebDriver to return you the value of any attribute on an element.
+This method allows you to ask WebDriver to return you the value of any attribute on an element.

 The most common usage is probably 'value'.
-On a input field, this will return yout the text within the input.
+On an input field, this will return you the text within the input.
 Other common usages are to read the placeholder text to validate a form, get the classes, ID, names of elements.
 Also as mentioned, to read data attributes which are becoming more common.
 ```java
 Driver.findElement(By.id("firstname")).getAttribute("value");
 ```
 This would look for an element with the id 'firstname', and return the value in the attribute input.
 Important to note that getText() won't have the same behaviour as this. getText() won't return you the value of an input field.
-Also, if you investigate this, you'll very rarely see 'value' as an attribute with inspecing some HTML, but trust me, it works.
+Also, if you investigate this, you'll very rarely see 'value' as an attribute when inspecting some HTML, but trust me, it works.

 ### Driver Interactions
 We also have a few ways in which we can interact with the Driver, or in other terms, the browser itself.